 From the moment I opened the two cans, just peering into their tops, I knew this was going to be a good lesson for me.

 I was given very precise directions for this challenge, with multiple steps, to judge these two cans of whole peeled tomatoes.
-I was to rate each step using their numeral grading system, writing down my scores for the tomato color, uniformity, integrity, visible peel and seeds, color and consistency of the juice, and the intensity and flavor attributes of each tomato brand.
+I was to rate each step using their numerical grading system, writing down my scores for the tomato color, uniformity, integrity, visible peel and seeds, color and consistency of the juice, and the intensity and flavor attributes of each tomato brand.

 Just look at the two trays of tomatoes above.
 The difference shocked me, and I called Blake into the kitchen to take a look.